Merkoba/Hue/README.md

 >Same as max_max_nickname but for emails.

 "password_reset_limit"
->How long a user must wait to get a reset password link emailed to them, after a reset email was sent.
+>How long a user must wait to perform another password reset.

 "password_reset_expiration"
 >How long a reset password link will be valid.